jatin96/Computer-Science-Notes/system-design/stock-exchange/stock-exchange.md

 ### Event Sourcing

-Event sourcin is a way to manage states of an application such that it allows us to regenerate the same output if we replay the states.
+Event sourcing is a way to manage states of an application such that it allows us to regenerate the same output if we replay the states.
 In this approach, we store an immutable log of events in order of the timestamp in which they executed along with the event status.
+Event sourcing allows us to regenerate the same state of the system in case of failures because we have stored each and every event in the database.
+We can just replay those events to generate the state of the system before the failure.
+It is also useful for auditing and compliance since a stock exchange needs to store each and every information.

 Sequencer is the component that reads the newOrderEvent from the ring buffer(which gets it from the gateway) and adds a sequence number to it and forwards it to the mmap/eventStore.
 We can have secondary sequencers as well for high availability.